Dalton8804/dalton8804.github.io/resources/home.md

 \-
 ========================

-i write code for a grocery retailer
+i write code for a fintech company